In a Major Scale, use every other note up to the 5th note, and we have a triad:

 Therefore, to improvise a melody, we must know our Key (which notes to sharp or flat).
 First, we find our Chord's root, called Tonic, or the 1st note of a scale.

 Within a song, a chord's root is one note to which every other note revolves around, or resolves to, in sound.
-Play or sing some notes you hear in a particular chord.
-Then play up or down its key's scale, to reach the bottom or top root note.
+We play or sing some notes we hear in a particular chord.
+Then we play up or down its key's scale, to reach the bottom or top root note.

 Now that we've located our root, we need its key signature to know which triad notes to sharp or flat.